 click to return...

-Software stocks are sliding as investors question SaaS growth models amid AI disruption, pricing pressure and shifting enterprise spending patterns.
+Bloomberg explains the software stock sell-off as investors doubt traditional SaaS growth amid AI disruption, pricing pressure and shifting enterprise spend.

 Read what our CEO Chris Hornby has to say on this topic